rogerjbos/ship84/content/faq.md

 ## 3. What are the costs?

 * The *registration fee* is $135 per year.
-* There is a one time cost of $40 for the uniform.
+* There is a one time cost of $40 for the Class B uniform shirt and hat.
 * Day sails are free to registered members.
 * Overnight trips and long cruises have fees based on the trip destination and duration.